itssandeepverma/SHOPIT/readme.txt

 cart componenet is added for showing up the cart page and summary with add,decrease,delete button.
 Meta Data added in every page ofr title.

+ -------------------------------------Section 18-----------------------------

+ Handling Checkout

+ npm install countries-list

+ Added up checkout things - checkoutSteps.jsx - UI, ConfirmOrder , PaymentMethod Page, Shipping Page with saving up the address in state using the orderSlice.
+ Currently the after payment method is directed to home page, will fix in next but can be checked with the postman call.

   DONE...........................